sonialouise/ts_class/README.md

 # TimeSeries Classification for Spontaneous Neuron Activity

-# **PLEASE NOTE - We are aware of an issue with the activity classifier and this is currently being resolved**

 This repo contains code, pickle files and a Google Colab notebook for two binary classifiers of time series data.
 The aim of these models is to predict whether or not a neuron has spontaneous activity.

 Two models are included in this repo, from the SKTime project: TimeSeries Forest Classifier and Random Spectral Interval Ensemble.
 For more detail on these models, see  https://www.sktime.org/en/latest/ .